-- 1) for all methods (including hand-held spraying, ground-based spraying and aerial application): - a) the discharge does not result in: - i. any noxious, dangerous, offensive or objectionable odour, smoke, spray or dust, or any noxious or dangerous levels of airborne contaminants beyond the boundary of the subject property or in the coastal marine area72, or - ii. damage to any spray-sensitive areas beyond the boundary of the subject property or in the coastal marine area, and - b) there is no direct discharge into or onto water, and - c) notification is given, either: - i. other than for spraying in plantation forestry where notification must be given at least 24 and no more than 60 working days before spraying commences, neighbouring properties receive notification no less than 24 hours and no more than three weeks before the spraying activity is to take place, as set out in Table 11: Spraying notification requirements, or - ii. according to an alternative notification agreement, that meets the requirements of Table 11: spraying notification requirements; and - d) if agrichemicals are applied within 100 metres of a public amenity area, prominent signs are placed prior to the commencement of the spraying and remain in place until spraying is complete.
+- 1) for all methods (including hand-held spraying, ground-based spraying and aerial application): - a) the applicator must: - i. take all practicable steps to ensure that agrichemicals are used appropriately and accurately, and are confined to target applications areas; - ii. take all practicable steps to ensure that no adverse effects occur beyond the application area; and - iii. ensure that relevant tolerable exposure limits (TELs) and environmental exposure limits (EELs) are not exceeded. - b) the discharge does not result in: - i. any noxious, dangerous, offensive or objectionable odour, smoke, spray or dust, or any noxious or dangerous levels of airborne contaminants beyond the boundary of the subject property or in the coastal marine area73, or - ii. damage to any spray-sensitive areas beyond the boundary of the subject property or in the coastal marine area, and - c) there is no direct discharge into or onto water, and - d) notification is given, either: - i. other than for spraying in plantation forestry where notification must be given at least 24 hours and no more than 60 working days before spraying commences, neighbouring properties receive notification no less than 24 hours and no more than three weeks before the spraying activity is to take place, as set out in Table 11: Spraying notification requirements, or - ii. according to an alternative notification agreement, that meets the requirements of Table 11: Spraying notification requirements; and - e) if agrichemicals are applied within 100 metres of a public amenity area, prominent signs are placed prior to the commencement of the spraying and remain in place until spraying is complete.
 The signs must include the contact details of the property owner or applicator, details of the chemical to be sprayed, the time period during which the spraying is likely to take place, indication of any specific hazards and the application method.
-A record of the signage undertaken must be kept and made available to the Regional Council on request, and - e) for spraying by any method in public road corridors and rail corridors: - i. other than for handheld spraying of roadside boundary fence lines adjacent to private land, a public notice must be placed in a newspaper, or a letter drop made to properties within 30 metres (or 200 metres for aerial application) from the area to be sprayed, at least seven days and not one month before spraying is to take place, and - ii. the signs, public notice and letter drop must include the contact details of the property owner or applicator, details of the chemical to be sprayed, the time period during which the spraying is likely to take place, and the application method, and - iii. vehicles used for spraying must display prominent signs (front and back) advising that spraying is in progress, and - iv. a record of the signage undertaken must be kept and made available to the Regional Council on request.
+A record of the signage undertaken must be kept and made available to the Regional Council on request, and - f) for spraying by any method in public road corridors and rail corridors: - i. other than for handheld spraying of roadside boundary fence lines adjacent to private land, a public notice must be placed in a newspaper, or a letter drop made to properties within 30 metres (or 200 metres for aerial application) from the area to be sprayed, at least seven days and not one month before spraying is to take place, and - ii. the signs, public notice and letter drop must include the contact details of the property owner or applicator, details of the chemical to be sprayed, the time period during which the spraying is likely to take place, and the application method, and